Go Azure SQL!

 Notice that in the first row, we are using an alias for the sql package as name is conflicting with the database/sql package we’ll use later in our data access code.

-Before being able to interact with Azure Resource Management (ARM) APIs, we need to retrieve a token that will be used to authenticate and authorize our operations.
+Before being able to interact with Azure Resource Management (ARM) APIs, we need to retrieve a token that will be used to authenticate and authorise our operations.

 Next is to create a client for the specific task required, for example creating a new Azure SQL server and pass the token to it: